From Organic Waste to Energy Independence

 For many years, GLSD has been a leader in water reclamation and beneficial reuse of biosolids.
-To take advantage of state regulations and economic opportunities, GLSD is now building an Organics to Energy Project that will allow the WWTP to convert both biosolids and organic food waste from local sources into clean power.
+To take advantage of state regulations and economic opportunities, GLSD has built an Organics to Energy Project that will allow the WWTP to convert both biosolids and organic food waste from local sources into clean power.
 At full-scale waste processing rates, this innovative project will allow GLSD to operate off the grid during many operating conditions, and could generate up to $2.5 million in annual power cost savings.

 A Strong Partnership and a History of Leadership

 GLSD and CDM Smith have been working in partnership for 40 years.
 After CDM Smith completed early studies to determine the optimum site for a new WWTP along the Merrimack River, GLSD engaged the firm to design and oversee construction of its WWTP, which opened in 1977.
 Since then, generations of CDM Smith engineers have collaborated with counterparts at GLSD to build and continually improve one of the nation’s leading water reclamation utilities.